Stochastic and partial differential equations on non-smooth time-dependent domains: SDEs with oblique reflection

 We shall prove uniqueness of solutions by a Picard iteration scheme and a crucial ingredient is then the estimate provided by the following theorem.
-Note that Theorem \ref{rsdetheorem} holds for a general continuous $\mathcal{ F}_{t}$-martingale satisfying \ref{mart}, whereas in Theorem \ref{main} we restrict ourselves to letting $M$ be a standard Wiener process.
+Note that Lemma \ref{rsdetheorem} holds for a general continuous $\mathcal{F} _{t}$-martingale satisfying \eqref{mart}, whereas in Theorem \ref{main} we restrict our interest to $M$ being a standard Wiener process.